JSyLucero/comp3061-fork/Lecture and labs/1-Introduction to security/README.md

 1d.
 Creating a domain in Windows Server 2012 and connecting Windows 7 Professional as a client to the domain. **(prerequisite lab 1a and 1b)**

+*__Please note that use recommended disk location provided in the lab.
+Saving large files anywhere other than recommended disk location would severely affect the performance of OS.__*

 ## Setting up virtual machines on personal computers

 You need a VMware workstation player to create virtual machines.
 Download [VMware workstation player](https://my.vmware.com/en/web/vmware/free#desktop_end_user_computing/vmware_workstation_player/12_0).

 After successfully installed VMware Workstation player, follow steps 1a, 1b, 1c and 1d in sequence.

+*__Please note that I do not recommend setting up virtual machines in both lab and personal computers and transfer virtual machines back and forth via USB flash/hard drive/SSD.
+In the past, the VMs got corrupted due to transfer large amount of files frequently.__*